-Mr Greg Adcock has been appointed to nbn as Chief Operating Officer on 7 November 2013.
+Mr Greg Adcock was appointed to nbn as Chief Operating Officer in November 2013.

-Mr Adcock was previously executive director of nbn and Commercial Operations at Telstra.
-He has spent the past 20 years at Telstra and was a key member of the Telstra team that negotiated the Definitive Agreements between Telstra and nbn.
+A previous executive director of nbn and Commercial Operations at Telstra, Mr Adcock spent 20 years at Telstra and was a key member of the team that negotiated the Definitive Agreements between Telstra and nbn.

-His previous roles at Telstra include strategy and business planning, capital management, contract establishment, operational process optimisation, regulatory compliance, and strategic projects.
+Mr Adcock’s roles at Telstra also included strategy and business planning, capital management, contract establishment, operational process optimisation, regulatory compliance and strategic projects.

-Prior to Telstra Greg worked in and around major projects in IT services with various roles at Lindemans Wines, GE, and Aristocrat including the computerisation of manufacturing and accounting systems.
+Prior to that Greg worked in and around major projects in IT services with various roles at Lindemans Wines, GE and Aristocrat including the computerisation of manufacturing and accounting systems.
 His involvement in the project to build the New Parliament House in Canberra provided him an excellent grounding and insight into the complexities of project management and the construction industry.